Monotonicity and Competitive Equilibrium in Cake-cutting: The Leximin-optimal rules

 All our lemmata so far were true for both absolute-leximin and relative-leximin rules.
 The following subsections show some differences between these two rules.

-\subsection{Absolute-leximin rule: PM and RM but not PROP}
+\subsection{Absolute-leximin: PM and RM but not PROP nor EF}

 \begin{theorem} The absolute-leximin division rule is population-monotonic and resource-monotonic. \end{theorem} \begin{proof} PM was proved in Lemma \ref{lemma:leximin-is-pm}.
-The proof of RM is essentially the same: the enlargement can be treated as a piece that was acquired from an agent who left the scene. \footnote{Note that this argument does not work for the relative-leximin division rule.
-It is possible that the relative-leximin-optimal division of the enlarged cake is lexicographically smaller than the relative-leximin-optimal division of the smaller cake, since the change in the total cake values changes the order between the agents' relative values.} \end{proof}
+The proof of RM is essentially the same: the enlargement can be treated as a piece that was acquired from an agent who left the scene\footnote{Note that this argument does not work for the relative-leximin division rule.
+It is possible that the relative-leximin-optimal division of the enlarged cake is lexicographically smaller than the relative-leximin-optimal division of the smaller cake, since the change in the total cake values changes the order between the agents' relative values.}. \end{proof}

-Unfortunately, the absolute-leximin rule is not PROP.
+Unfortunately, the absolute-leximin rule is not PROP (hence also not EF).
 For instance, in Example \ref{exm:leximin}, the absolute-leximin-optimal division gives Carl a value of 9, which is only $\frac{3}{10}$ of his total cake value.
-Hence it is also not envy-free.